SAFEGUARDING YOUR PAYMENTS

 We trust that you will thoroughly enjoy your holiday and sincerely hope that the experience will ensure that you will book with us again.
 We have detailed below and in the accompanying pages, some guidance notes that we hope will help you to enjoy your time with Textile Travels.

-Please read the Terms and Conditions carefully as this forms the terms and conditions of the contract between you and Textile Travels.
-The Terms and Conditions detail our responsibilities to you, and yours to us, and provide guidelines to cover circumstances which may arise.
+Please read the Booking Conditions carefully as this forms the terms and conditions of the contract between you and Textile Travels.
+The Booking Conditions detail our responsibilities to you, and yours to us, and provide guidelines to cover circumstances which may arise.

 HOLIDAY TRAVEL INSURANCE